 Add Broth and Seasonings:

-Season with Worcestershire sauce (1 tablespoon), salt, pepper and thyme (1/2 teaspoon, optional) for extra flavor.
+Worcestershire sauce (1 tablespoon), salt, pepper and thyme (1/2 teaspoon, optional) for tastier flavor.
 Stir well to combine.

 Simmer and Thicken:

-For extra nutrition, add 1 cup of frozen peas and carrots, and cook until warmed through.
+For extra nutrition, add 1 cup frozen peas and carrots and cook until heated through.

 Step 4: Serve the Dish